emremy/dmgapp/README.md

 ## 🙏 Acknowledgments

-Built as a modern replacement for [node-appdmg](https://github.com/LinusU/node-appdmg) by Linus Unnebäck @LinusU.
+Built as a modern replacement for [node-appdmg](https://github.com/LinusU/node-appdmg) by Linus Unnebäck @LinusU

 ---